Mainland Australia: Eastern Highlands

-Approximately 100 km inland, The Eastern Highlands (including the Great Dividing Range) cover almost 10% of the mainland.
-Incorporating several mountain ranges which extend 3700 km the Highlands run parallel to the East coast of the mainland; covering Queensland, New South Wales, the Australian Capital Territory and Victoria.
+Approximately 100 km inland, the Eastern Highlands (including the Great Dividing Range) cover almost 10% of the mainland.
+Incorporating several mountain ranges which extend 3700 km the Highlands run parallel to the east coast of the mainland; covering Queensland, New South Wales, the Australian Capital Territory and Victoria.
 The highlands were formed around 80 million years ago, and are some of the oldest and most prominent in the world.
 This area is very rugged and primarily consists of a series of tablelands and plateaus.
-The highlands are much more prominent toward the South East of the mainland and form the Southern Highlands, which are located across (south) New South Wales, the Australian Capital Territory and Victoria.
-These Southern highlands (see Snowy Mountains) experience snowfall for more than half the year during the Winter seasons due to their higher altitude.
+The highlands are much more prominent toward the south east of the mainland and form the Southern Highlands, which are located across (south) New South Wales, the Australian Capital Territory and Victoria.
+These Southern highlands experience snowfall for more than half the year during the winter due to their higher altitude.

 Central Lowlands

 Occupying approximately 25% of the Australian mainland, the Central Lowlands (and Deserts) are low-lying with an average height of under 200 m above sea level.
 It is home to the Sturt and Simpson deserts and closer to Central Australia lie some desert mountain ranges (MacDonnell and Musgrave).
 The Central Lowlands incorporates three primary drainage basins: in the North, the Carpentaria Lowlands, Lake Eyre toward the centre and the Murray-Darling Basin down South.
 The lowest point on the mainland is found in this division at Lake Eyre, at 50m below sea level.